Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 —Walter A. Elwell and Barry J. Beitzel, “Zacchaeus, Zaccheus,” in Baker Encyclopedia of the Bible (Grand Rapids, MI: Baker Book House, 1988), 2175.

-There are two words from Luke 19:2 that should catch your attention in light of Luke 18.
+Two words from Luke 19:2 should catch your attention in light of Luke 18.
 Zacchaeus is a tax collector, and in Luke 18:9-14, Jesus told the parable of the Pharisee and the Tax Collector.
 Jesus ends that parable stating how the tax collector went home justified, not the pharisee, and how “everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”
 (Luke 18:14b NKJV)

 From this parable, it seems like things will go well for Zacchaeus.
 However, Zacchaeus is not just a tax collector; he is a chief tax collector, and not only that, Zacchaeus is described as rich.
 Rich is the second keyword that connects to Luke 18.
 In Luke 18:18-25, we read about Jesus’ encounter with the Rich Young Ruler.
 That encounter ended with the rich young ruler becoming very sorrowful because he was very rich.

-So how will Zacchaeus’ encounter with Jesus play out?
+The fact that he is rich indicates that Zacchaeus is likely dishonest.
+So how will his encounter with Jesus play out?

 Wanting to see Jesus